 On May 21, 1874, a fire started in Dostal Alley, behind Main Street.
 The fire destroyed about 150 buildings in the downtown area.
 The fireproof Teller House and Register Block on Eureka Street stopped the fire in that direction.

 The Continental Fireproof and Raynolds’ Court on Lawrence Street blocked the fire to the East.
 Toward the South, the fire burned as far as the Seavey Building on Spring Street.

 The fireproof Roworth Block was the only building on Main street that survived the fire.
-The loss was estimated to be about $500,000.
+The losses were estimated to be about $500,000.
 Fire insurance policies paid $114,533 toward the loss.
-The town was rebuilt, this time of brick and stone; most of these stand today.
+The town was rebuilt, this time of brick and stone; most of these still stand today.

 As a result of the fire’s destruction of the business district, the city was able to widen and straighten the streets.
 The community also planned for a more substantial city than the one that burned.
 Rebuilding began immediately.
 The first brick building (Morse Block) was completed just nine days after the fire.
 This rebuilding of the city resulted in the downtown business district that exists today.

 In 1877, Elizabeth Bonduel McCourt Harvey, later to become known as Baby Doe Tabor, moved to Central City with her first husband Harvey Doe.
 It was in Central City that she gained the name “Baby Doe”, a nickname given to her by the area miners, who longingly looked upon her beauty.
 Baby Doe soon found that Harvey was a poor provider, being both lazy and a procrastinator.
 Their three-year marriage began to seriously falter when Harvey began to drift from camp to camp.
 Baby Doe stayed in Central City until 1880, when she moved to Leadville and met the legendary Horace Tabor.